github-throwaway/redirect-tab-closer/README.md

 # Redirect Tab Closer

-A Chrome extension that automatically closes the launched window for various redirect browser tabs opened by apps like Zoom, WebEx, Bluejeans, Slack and Microsoft Teams.
+A Chrome extension that automatically closes the launched window for various redirect browser tabs opened by apps like Zoom, WebEx, Slack and Microsoft Teams.

 ## How to install from source